| Hopefully in the future some might look back and say 'Why was everyone wearing a mask at the 2020 Alumni Tournament of Champions?'

 classes and Rosazza made it three for the first time.
 Burke and Rosazza also earned second place ribbons in other classes.
 Had things been

-ever-so-slightly different Virginia Tech riders could have won five of the eight blue ribbons up for grabs at Rosewood Farm. |
+ever-so-slightly different Virginia Tech riders could have won five of the eight blue ribbons up for grabs at Rosewood Farm. | Sixteen riders signed up to compete in the Reunion Flat class.
+Two

 sections were whittled down to six invited returnees and those six